ZachNagengast/similarity-search-kit/README.md

 ## Motivation

 This project has been inspired by the incredible advancements in natural language services and applications that have come about with the emergence of ChatGPT.
 While these services have unlocked a whole new world of powerful text-based applications, they often rely on cloud services.
 Specifically, many "Chat with Data" services necessitate users to upload their data to remote servers for processing and storage.
 Although this works for some, it might not be the best fit for those in low connectivity environments, or handling confidential or sensitive information.
-With this in mind, **SimilaritySearchKit** aims to provide a robust, local-first solution that enables developers to create state-of-the-art NLP applications within the Apple ecosystem.
+While Apple does have bundled library `NaturalLanguage` for similar tasks, the CoreML model conversion process opens up a much wider array of models and use cases.
+With this in mind, **SimilaritySearchKit** aims to provide a robust, on-device solution that enables developers to create state-of-the-art NLP applications within the Apple ecosystem.

 ## Future Work